 - avoiding acidic or spicy foods

-Anyone who experiences regular canker sores or multiple canker sores that appear at once should see a doctor.
+Anyone who experiences regular tongue ulcers or multiple ulcers that appear at once should contact a doctor.

 The doctor can help identify any underlying conditions contributing to these sores.